CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

    ![](../media/l1-t2-s5.png "Azure OpenAI")

-1. In the LabVM, open File Explorer, navigate to the below-mentioned path, right-click on the `secrets.env` file, and select open with  **Visual Studio Code**.
+1. In the LabVM, open File Explorer, navigate to the below-mentioned path, right-click on the `secrets.env` file, and select **Open with Code**.

    ```
    C:\LabFiles\OpenAIWorkshop\scenarios\incubations\copilot\ChatGPT